CLOUDS TODAY... LATE-NIGHT SHOWERS & WET SNOWFLAKES

 TONIGHT: Overcast skies.
 Late-night showers, mixed with wet snow.
 LOW: 35

-TUESDAY: Early showers, then some afternoon sun.
+TUESDAY: Early showers with wet flakes.
+Cloudy, then some afternoon sun.
 Cool and brisk.
 HIGH: 44 LOW: 26

 WEDNESDAY: Mostly sunny.
 Seasonably cool.
 Brisk again.
 HIGH: 43 LOW: 30